Rapptz/discord.py/docs/api.rst

 .. function:: on_channel_delete(channel)
               on_channel_create(channel)

-    Called whenever a channel is removed or added from a server.
+    Called whenever a channel is removed or added from a guild.

-    Note that you can get the server from :attr:`Channel.server`.
+    Note that you can get the guild from :attr:`Channel.guild`.
     :func:`on_channel_create` could also pass in a :class:`PrivateChannel` depending on the value of :attr:`Channel.is_private`.